BSc (Hons), DPhil

 Cardiovascular development and systems physiology

-Adam was awarded a 5-year British Heart Foundation (BHF) Intermediate Research Fellowship in 2018 for his work: "Cardiac remodelling in preterm-born offspring: defining the importance of early postnatal changes and potential for neonatal dietary interventions to reduce long-term risk".
+Adam's primary funding is from a 5-year British Heart Foundation (BHF) Intermediate Research Fellowship received in 2018.
 He is also a College Lecturer in Systems Physiology at St Peter's College, University of Oxford where he leads on the tutorial teaching for undergraduate and graduate-entry medicine for cardiovascular, respiratory and renal physiology.